kerryoo/CodeSamples/README.md

 # CodeSamples
 I took some of the more interesting scripts from my projects and organized them in this repository.

-These samples are from my current project, a 20 person multiplayer battle royale game Gauntlet.
-Each player gets dropped in a neo-tokyo city and has to find characters to add to his or her character inventory.
-Each player can only have one character active at once, but can switch characters easily.
-Each character has a special move that can combo with other characters' special moves.

 In the Gauntlet2 folder you will find the following:

 Base Character Script: Inherited by all characters.